 Major home appliances usually cost a pretty penny, but that price can be a lot lower at certain times of the year.
-Holiday sales such as Labor Day and Black Friday are perfect examples of this.
+Holiday appliance sales such as ones on Labor Day and Black Friday are perfect examples of this.

 Don’t buy your next major appliance on a whim.
 We’ve got the scoop on getting the best deal on your next appliance purchase.
 If you can afford to hold off a little while before making the purchase, you could save some serious money.